ahesse93/RedPitaya_LockInAmplifier/README.md

+**Discontinued - I'd recommend to use PyRPL instead, which can also act as a lock in amplifier**

 Lock in amplifier implementation running on the RedPitaya's FPGA

 To edit the project enter `source RedPitaya_LockInAmplifier.tcl` after navigating to the project folder